Isle of Anglesey, Gwynedd and Snowdonia National Park Landscape Sensitivity and Capacity Study

 Wales, UK

-Whilst the environmental and socio-economic benefits of these developments were fully appreciated by the client group, it was recognised that there was insufficient guidance available to officers to assess the potential impacts and to ensure that they do not result in unacceptable harm to the landscape of the study area, much of which is designated as National Park or Area of Outstanding Natural Beauty (AONB).
+Whilst the client group fully appreciated the environmental and socio-economic benefits of these developments, it was recognised that there was insufficient guidance available to officers to assess the potential impacts and to ensure that they do not result in unacceptable harm to the landscape of the study area, much of which is designated as National Park or Area of Outstanding Natural Beauty (AONB).

 The study was developed to provide guidance to developers and local planning officers, helping them protect sensitive and distinctive landscapes from inappropriate development whilst encouraging a positive approach to the right development.

-The study is highly regarded and used as a supporting document for the Anglesey and Gwynedd Joint Local Development Plan and was adopted for Supplementary Planning Guidance for the Eryri Local Development Plan.
+The study is highly regarded and used as a supporting document for the Anglesey and Gwynedd Joint Local Development Plan, which was adopted as Supplementary Planning Guidance for the Eryri Local Development Plan.

 The work was recognised as a great example of best practice and won a National Landscape Institute Award in 2015.